 1

-the Polish lady artist Zofia Kruszelnicka and Captain Tadeusz Sieczkowski -
+lady artist Zofia Kruszelnicka and Captain Tadeusz Sieczkowski - adjutant to

-adjutant to Colonel Jan Kaminski, commander of the Polish paratroopers
+Colonel Jan Kaminski, commander of the Polish paratroopers garrison in Elie

 |